 A powerful, raw voice from Tennessee, original songs inspired by blues, country, oldtime and folk.
-Amythyst Kiah mixes traditional music with elements of today’s R&B. “One of roots music’s most exciting new talents,” wrote Rolling Stone magazine of Amythyst Kiah.
-Her latest release is a cooperative effort with three other women singers: Rhiannon Giddens, co-founder of the Carolina Chocolate Drops, Leyla McCalla, who played Tønder Festival in 2017, and Allison Russell, at Tønder in 2019 as one half of the Birds of Chicago.
-In the spring of 2019, the four musicians made the album Songs of Our Native Daughters, with its focus on Afro-american women’s history.
-The opener, Black Myself, a bluesy song about identity and racism, was written by Amythyst Kiah, whose British tours have included performances at Celtic Connections and Cambridge Folk Festival.
-Solo – and her only Danish festival concert in 2020.
+Amythyst Kiah mixes traWith a powerful, raw voice from Tennessee, original songs inspired by blues, country, oldtime and folk, Amythyst Kiah mixes traditional music with elements of today’s R&B. “One of roots music’s most exciting new talents,” wrote Rolling Stone magazine of Amythyst Kiah.
+In the summer of 2021, she released her third album Wary + Strange, and she appears in the film documentary For Love & Country (Amazon Prime), about Afro-american country musicians and Nashville.
+One of the songs in the documentary is Black Myself, a song about identity and racism, Grammy nominated and written by Amythyst Kiah.
+It’s also on the album Songs of Our Native Daughters (2019), focussed on Afro-american women’s history and a cooperative effort with three other women singers: Rhiannon Giddens, co-founder of the Carolina Chocolate Drops, Leyla McCalla, who played Tønder Festival in 2017, and Allison Russell.
+Amythyst Kiah’s British tours have included performances at Celtic Connections and Cambridge Folk Festival.
+Here she is solo, her only Danish festival concert in 2022.